iFrostizz/OctoPrint-CalibrationCompanion/README.md

 And of course, thanks to the Cura software, that sliced my models perfectly.
 Github here: https://github.com/Ultimaker/Cura

+### Known issues

+- The page will sometimes refresh after generating a .gcode file

 ## DISCLAIMER

 This plugin has been tested but could contains bugs.
 If you spot any of them, open an issue describing it and what happened to lead to this bug.